Skip to content

 Withdrawal & Post Withdrawal Symptoms

 Many patients experience withdrawal and post withdrawal syndromes when stopping benzodiazepines like Valium (diazepam), Klonopin (clonazepam), Xanax (alprazolam), Tranxene (clorazepate dipotassium), Onfi (clobazam), Librium (chlordiazepoxide) and Ativan (lorazepam).
 The following list of symptoms was compiled from existing symptom lists and also with contributions from the individuals who have suffered and endured benzodiazepine withdrawal syndromes themselves.
 These symptoms can occur while still taking the medication if in tolerance and interdose withdrawal are present, or they may present during a taper and/or post-cessation.
-The most severe symptoms (like seizures, hallucinations, suicide) typically result from over-rapid tapering or abrupt cessation.
+The most severe symptoms (like seizures, hallucinations, akathisia, suicidality) typically result from over-rapid tapering or abrupt cessation.

 Table of Contents